Jorengarenar/QuiteRSS-Backup/README.md

 # QuiteRSS Backup

-Simple script, which provides better backup options for [QuiteRSS](https://quiterss.org) news reader, than the build-in one.
+Simple script, which provides better backup options for [QuiteRSS](https://quiterss.org), than the build-in one.

 ## Instalation
 To install this script simply use this command with root privileges: